Students cooking. Wilderness and Adventure Therapy for Young Adults. Pure Life in Costa Rica.

 Pure-Life fav icon - Wilderness Adventure Therapy in Costa Rica

-The phenomenon of young adults living at home, who are not on track or making progress on the road to independence, is often referred to as “failure to launch.”
+The phenomenon of young adults living at home who are not on track or making progress on the road to independence is often called “failure to launch.”
 While failure to launch is not an accurate diagnostic category, the signs and symptoms can be very real.
 The following are signs that a young adult’s challenges may be interfering with his or her ability to achieve independence:

 • Difficulty waking up on time for engagements (i.e. school, work, appointments)